A Boomerang Classroom product

 01

-A student workspace built around the actual shape of the course.
+A student workspace built around the actual shape of the project.

 One dashboard.
-Two performance tasks.
-Four graded components — IRR, TMP, IWA, IMP — each tied to the College Board scoring rubric.
-Students see exactly what they’re working on, what’s next, and what the rubric will reward.
+The components your class is working on — Research Report, Team Presentation, Individual Presentation, Argument Paper, and more — each tied to your class rubric.
+Students see exactly what they're working on, what's next, and what the rubric will reward.
 Less guessing.
 More argument.

 • Plan, draft, defend — all in one workspace

-• Progress by AP component, not by abstract checklist
+• Progress by project component, not by abstract checklist

 02